Aspin House |

 Charles Boyer's Post

-A North West Co. post located on the Peace River at the mouth of the Boyer River.
-No known remains.
+A North West Co. post on the north bank of the Peace River, opposite the mouth of the Mikkwa (Little Red) River.
+Reported in ruins by 1805.

 Colvile House

-A Hudson's Bay Co. post on the Peace River below (east of) Fort Vermilion, located either near the mouth of the Wabasca River or near the mouth of the Mikkwa River.
+A Hudson's Bay Co. post on the Peace River below (east of) Fort Vermilion, probably located near the mouth of the Mikkwa River.

 Red River Post

-A Hudson's Bay Co. post located near the Vermilion Falls on the Peace River.
+A Hudson's Bay Co. post (HBC records cover 1875 - 1887) located near the Vermilion Falls on the Peace River, near the mouth of the Mikkwa (Little Red) River.

 Wentzel's Post